Implement Quality of Service (QoS) in Microsoft Teams

 If you've previously deployed Skype for Business Online, including QoS tagging and port ranges, and are now deploying Teams, Teams will respect the existing configuration and will use the same port ranges and tagging as the Skype for Business client.
 In most cases, no additional configuration will be needed.

 If you're using Application Name QoS tagging via Group Policy, you must add Teams.exe as the application name.

 Managing source ports in the Teams admin center

-If you've already configured QoS based on source port ranges and DSCP markings for Skype for Business Online, the same configuration will apply to Teams and no further client or network changes to the mapping will be required, though you may have to set the ranges used in Teams Admin Center to match what was configured for Skype for Business Online.
+If you've already configured QoS based on source port ranges and DSCP markings for Skype for Business Online, the same configuration will apply to Teams and no further client or network changes to the mapping will be required, though you may have to set the ranges used in Teams to match what was configured for Skype for Business Online.

-If you’ve previously deployed Skype for Business Server on-premises, you may need to re-examine your QoS policies and adjust them as needed to match port range settings you've verified provide a quality user experience for Teams.
+If you’ve previously deployed Skype for Business Server on-premises, you may need to re-examine your QoS policies and adjust them to match port range settings you've verified provide a quality user experience for Teams.

-Validate the QoS implementation
+Validate your QoS implementation

 For QoS to be effective, the DSCP value set by the Group Policy object needs to be present at both ends of a call.
-By analyzing the traffic generated by the Teams client, you can verify that the DSCP value isn’t changed or stripped out when the Teams workload traffic traverses moves through the network.
+By analyzing the traffic generated by the Teams client, you can verify that the DSCP value isn’t changed or stripped out when the Teams workload traffic moves through the network.